rudder server debug fails on SLES 11

 - Status changed from In progress to Pending technical review

 - Assignee changed from Benoît PECCATTE to Alexis MOUSSET

 - Pull Request set to https://github.com/Normation/rudder-agent/pull/114

-#21 Updated by Benoît PECCATTE 10 months ago
+#21 Updated by Benoît PECCATTE about 1 year ago

 - Status changed from Pending technical review to Pending release

 #22 Updated by Vincent MEMBRÉ about 1 year ago